OllieJones/sqlite-object-cache/readme.txt

 = If I operate a scaled-up load-balanced installation, can I use this? =

 **No.** If you have more than one web server this doesn't work correctly.
 If you operate at that scale, use redis or some other cache server.
 (If you aren't sure whether you have a load-balanced installation, you almost certainly do not.)

+= Can I use this with the Performance Lab plugin? =

+**Yes, but** you must *activate this plugin first* before you activate Performance Lab.
+And, you must deactivate Performance Lab before *deactivating this plugin last*.

+The [Performance Lab plugin](https://wordpress.org/plugins/performance-lab/) offers some advanced and experimental ways of making your site faster.
+One of its features uses object-cache initialization code to start tracking performance.
+So there's a required order of activation if you want both to work.

 = How does this work? =